<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 If you or your joint pensioner live longer than the assumptions, the actual value of your lifetime payments will be greater than the stated value because you’ll receive the payments for a longer period of time.

-You should routinely use the tools and resources found on The Retirement Group's e-book library, such as the RetireKit, to model your pension benefit in retirement and the pension payment options that will be available to you.
+You should routinely use the tools and resources found in The Retirement Group's e-book library, such as the RetireKit, to model your pension benefit in retirement and the pension payment options that will be available to you.

 Note: We recommend you read the PG&E Summary Plan Description.
 The Retirement Group is not affiliated with PG&E.

-• - PG&E will need you to provide documents that show proof of birth, marriage, divorce, Social Security number, etc., for you and your spouse/legally recognized partner.
+• PG&E will need you to provide documents that show proof of birth, marriage, divorce, Social Security number, etc., for you and your spouse/legally recognized partner.

 Interest Rates and Life Expectancy

-Your Pension Maximization
+Optimizing Your Pension Payout

 BOE-HTML-Your-Pension-Plan

-Benefits and Drawbacks of Pension Maximization
+Benefits and Drawbacks of Backstopping Your Annuity with Insurance

 2. Lackluster life insurance payouts: With life insurance payouts being a central component of this strategy, less-than-anticipated payouts may or may not steer you away from this financial route.

-Your 401(k) Plan
+Your 401k Plan

 US-Bank-HTML-Your-401k-Plan